 - Select all the objects in the top level of this directory except the Textures and Phantoms sub-directories and drag them onto the “Solids” game object in the Unity “Hierarchy” panel.

 - Optional: As the (large) terrain object for the region is imported it is usually split automatically by Unity into three sub-meshes of less than 64k polygons.
 These are all under one object named the same as your OpenSim region and will have sub-mesh names starting “GEOMETRY_”.
-You may wish to move this terrain objects and its three parts to the “Terrain” object in the hierarchy for
+You may wish to move this terrain objects and its three parts to the “Terrain” object in the hierarchy for tidiness and ease of management.

 - Select all the objects in the Phantom directory and drag them onto the “Phantoms” game object in the Unity “Hierarchy” panel.